nasa/Common-Metadata-Repository/search-app/api_docs.md

   `options[parameter][option_key]=value`

-where paramter is the URL parameter whose behavior is to be affected, value is either `true` or `false`, and `option_key` is one of the following:
+where parameter is the URL parameter whose behavior is to be affected, value is either `true` or `false`, and `option_key` is one of the following:

  * `ignore_case` - if set to true, the search should be case insensitive.
 Defaults to true.
- * `pattern` - if set to true, the search should treat the value provided for the parameter as a pattern with wildcards, in which '*' matches zero or more characters and '?' matches any single character.
+ * `pattern` - if set to true, the search should treat the value provided for the parameter as a pattern with wild-cards, in which '*' matches zero or more characters and '?' matches any single character.
 For example, `platform[]=AB?D*&options[platform][pattern]=true` would match 'ABAD123', 'ABCD12', 'ABeD', etc. Defaults to false.
- * `and` - if set to true and if multiple values are listed for the param, the concpet must have ALL of these values in order to match.
-The default is `false` which means concpets with ANY of the values match.
+ * `and` - if set to true and if multiple values are listed for the param, the concepts must have ALL of these values in order to match.
+The default is `false` which means concepts with ANY of the values match.
 This option only applies to fields which may be multivalued; these are documented here.
- * `or` - this option only applies to granule attribute or science-keywords searches.
-If set to true, attribute searches will find granules that match any of the attibutes.
+ * `or` - this option only applies to granule attributes or science-keywords searches.
+If set to true, attribute searches will find granules that match any of the attributes.
 The default is false.

 ##### Collection Query Parameters